1089th meeting – 30 June 2010

 2. Air travel

-Reimbursement shall be based on the business class fare.
+Reimbursement shall be based on the economy class fare.

 Excess baggage charges are not refundable unless justified on grounds of official requirements.

 The reimbursement of travel by sea shall not exceed the amount of the air fare as defined in paragraph 2 above.
 When members travel by car, the cost of transporting the car by sea shall not be reimbursed (see Article 6, paragraph 1).

 1. Transit fares in connection with changing from one means of transport to another and fares paid for travel between the place of departure and/or the place of the meeting and railway station or airport are provided for within the daily allowances paid for attendance at meetings and shall not therefore be directly reimbursed.
 However, when such fares exceed 20% of the daily allowances paid, the difference may be reimbursed, subject to the prior approval of the Secretary General and on presentation of evidence of the expenditure actually incurred.